 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||33.7%|

 |Application deadline||January 1|

 |SAT/ACT scores must be received by||January 15|

-The student-faculty ratio at Trinity College is 10:1, and the school has 62.3 percent of its classes with fewer than 20 students.
-The most popular majors at Trinity College include: Economics, Other; Political Science and Government, Other; English Language and Literature, General; History, Other; and Psychology, Other.
-The average freshman retention rate, an indicator of student satisfaction, is 91.5 percent.
+The student-faculty ratio at Trinity College is 10:1, and the school has 62.4 percent of its classes with fewer than 20 students.
+The most popular majors at Trinity College include: Economics, Other; Political Science and Government, Other; English Language and Literature, General; Psychology, Other; and Public Policy Analysis, General.
+The average freshman retention rate, an indicator of student satisfaction, is 90.8 percent.